 Flatiron School does not discriminate against students or potential students on the basis of actual or perceived age, marital or partnership status, pregnancy, maternity, caregiver status, race (including color, nationality, ethnicity or national origin), religion, creed, belief, sex, gender, sexual orientation, veteran or military status, or the presence of any sensory, mental or physical disability, or the use of a trained guide dog or service animal by a person with a disability, or any other applicable legally protected status.

 Students Seeking Reasonable Accommodation

 Flatiron School provides reasonable accommodations to students with documented disabilities to ensure equal access to educational programs and services.
 Reasonable accommodations are determined in accordance with the American with Disabilities Act of 1990 as amended.
 Under the law, a disability is defined as an impairment that substantially limits one or more major life functions.

 Information pertaining to an applicant’s disability is voluntary and confidential.
 If this information is supplied, it will be used to reasonably attempt to overcome the effects of conditions that limit the participation of qualified disabled students.
 All documentation is reviewed on a case-by-case basis, and accommodations are determined through an interactive process.
 Submitting evidence of a diagnosis alone may not meet the standard of a disabling condition or be sufficient to warrant accommodations.
 All accommodation recommendations must be logically related to the student’s functional limitations based on evidence from the clinical evaluation.

-All inquiries about accommodations should be made to firstname.lastname@example.org.
+All inquiries about accommodations should be made directly to the Student Relations Team (email@example.com).
 Reasonable accommodations will be made on an individual basis.
-However, it is the responsibility of persons with disabilities to seek available assistance and to make their needs known as soon as those needs arise.
+It is the responsibility of persons with disabilities to seek available assistance and to make their needs known as soon as those needs arise.